 A non-refundable fee of \$50 will be charged for the processing of an official, unofficial or administrative withdrawal.
-Registered students who have not attended class and have not contacted institutional officers will be automatically withdrawn on the published last date for drop/add with a grade of "W" and not charged for any costs except for the withdrawal fee.
+Failure to attend class is not the equivalent of withdrawing.
+A student who enrolls in class and never attends and does not withdraw will be obligated to pay in full for the class.